toddbaert/markdown-cv/README.md

 __University of Windsor__

 Honours Biological Sciences with thesis
+*Factors Affecting β-Crystallin Expression and Lens Differentiation in X. Laevis* (an investigation into the development of the vertebrate optical lens)

-## Selected accomplishments
+## Selected Accomplishments

 `2019-2020`
-Implemented various access-control and indentity management integrations and features for an industry-leading SaaS application-monitoring tool.
+Implemented access-control and identity management integrations and features including SAML, SCIM, Oauth, and REST APIs, for an industry-leading SaaS application-monitoring tool.

 `2018-2019`
-Redesigned and implemented account management UIs for a tool with thousands of users, while maintaining 100% update and a seemless user-experience.
+Redesigned and reimplemented a monolithic Java EE/GWT account management web application serving thousands of users, while maintaining 100% uptime and a seamless user-experience, using Angular 7-9.

 `2015`
-Designed and implemented a microservice for delevery of application updates for a loading mainframe tooling suite.
+Designed and implemented a microservice for delivery of application updates for a mainframe tooling suite, using AWS and Node.js.

-## Selected Proficiencies and Skills:
+## Selected Proficiencies and Skills

-__Languages, etc__
+__Languages, Etc__

 JavaScript, Typescript, Java, C#, C, HTML5, CSS3, SCSS, SQL

-__Standards & principles__
+__Standards & Principles__

-REST, OO design patterns, SOLID Principles, responsive design, fest driven development
+REST, OO design patterns, SOLID principles, responsive design, test driven development

-__Platforms tools & runtimes__
+__Platforms, Tools & Runtimes__

 Node.js, Angular/AngularJS, Java EE, .NET core/framework, OSGi, Linux, Windows, git